‘His words are garbage’: Gabby Petito’s mother responds to Laundrie lawyer statement - NewsBreak

 “While Brian Laundrie is currently charged with the unauthorized use of a debit card belonging to Gabby, Brian is only considered a person of interest in relation to Gabby Petito’s demise,” Bertolino wrote.
 “At this time Brian is still missing and when he is located we will address the pending fraud charge against him.”

-However, Petito’s mother, Nichole Schmidt, rejected his comment.Gabby Petito was not pregnant, coroner confirms
+However, Petito’s mother, Nichole Schmidt, rejected his comment.Gabby Petito homicide: Coroner says exact day of death may never be known

 “His words are garbage.
 Keep talking,” she wrote in a text to WFLA’s J.B.
 Biunno .